backtrace-labs/backtrace-node/README.md

  * `attributes` - optional.
 An object which contains key-value pairs to add to the report.
  * `callback(err)` - optional.
 Called when the report is finished sending.
+ * `attachments` - optional.
+String array with paths to report attachments.

 Calling this function is the same as doing: